sanderleet/CSVproject/README.md

 This project is a small plugin Used in a bigger project of mine. and probably won't be updated after the due date (16.03).

 The basicGui is only used to open and view the files, and operations for using the .csv files should be written in another script.
+# How To Run

+You need latest python, to be installed.

+From CLI type "python3 Start_Reader.py" and to view a file, press "open" on GUI and choose the file.